coverclock/com-diag-obelisk/README.md

 U.S.A.
 ## Abstract
 Obelisk is my excuse to learn how to use the NIST WWVB radio time signal.
-It is a work in progress.
 Obelisk, a.k.a.
 O-3, consists of a small library and an application.
 The application runs on a Raspberry Pi.
 It decodes the amplitude-modulated pulse-duration-encoded binary-coded-decimal data stream from a SYM-RFT-60 radio receiver.
 WWVB is a 60KHz long-wave transmitter near Fort Collins Colorado.
 The facility is managed by the U.S. National Institute of Standards and Technology.
 WWVB transmits the current time every minute.
 This time is disciplined by atomic clocks at the transmitter site.
 These clocks are ultimately synchronized to the master atomic clock at the NIST laboratories in Boulder Colorado.
 The application is built on top of the Obelisk library and the Diminuto library.
 Both Obelisk and Diminuto are written in C.

+Unlike Hourglass, a.k.a.
+O-1, which is a stratum-1 GPS-disciplined desk clock, and Astrolabe, a.k.a.
+O-2, which is a stratum-0 GPS-disciplined mantel clock with a chip-scale cesium atomic clock, Obelisk is not an NTP server.
+You can find evidence in this repository that I experimented with this.
+But I haven't been able to make the user-space wwvbtool utility precise enough to please the Network Time Protocol.
+It's hard to see why this would be worth the effort.
+If the clock has a network connection, better time sources than WWVB can be had over the internet; if not, both Hourglass and Astrolabe make far better time servers.
+But Obelisk sets itself from the NIST WWVB signal with enough accuracy to make a competely serviceable desk clock.

+The current options applied to wwvbtool in the timeservice init script cause the clock to set itself as soon as it receives a correct frame from WWVB, and to correct itself at 1:30AM local time ("juliet" in NATO speak) when it receives another correct frame.
+This strategy was borrowed from my Casio Wave Captor Multi Band 6, a solar-powered wristwatch with its own WWVB receiver.
+Here in Denver Colorado, the WWVB long-wave signal is strong enough to "pick up in the fillings of your teeth" as my short-wave friends say.
+But elsewhere the signal can be extremely finicky; the position of the antenna, neighborhood radio frequency, and even a sunny day, can interfere with it.
+The signal is frequently best late at night, which is the reason for the 1:30AM local time strategy.
 ## Links
 <https://github.com/coverclock/com-diag-obelisk>
 <https://github.com/coverclock/com-diag-diminuto>